This department is supervised by the Africana Studies Committee:

 AFEN BC3815 SHANGE & DIGITAL STORYTELLING.
 4.00 points.

 Prerequisites: Enrollment limited to 12 students.
 Permission of the instructor required.
-Interested students should complete the application at http://bit.ly/Ntozake2019.
+Interested students should complete the application at: http://bit.ly/ShangeWorlds.
 Students should have taken a course beyond the intro level from ONE of the following areas: American Literature (through the English Department), Africana Studies, American Studies, Theatre or Women's Studies.
-Students who successfully complete into this course will be eligible to take the second half of the course in Spring 2019.
-NOTE: There will be three extra sessions scheduled in the Digital Humanities Center.
+Please note that this is a yearlong course; students who are accepted into this course will need to take its second half, AFEN BC3816, in the spring semester.

 Prerequisites: Enrollment limited to 12 students.
 Permission of the instructor required.
 Interested students should complete the application at: https://bit.ly/AFEN3815.
 A poet, performance artist, playwright and novelist, Shange’s stylistic innovations in drama, poetry and fiction and attention to the untold lives of black women have made her an influential figure throughout American arts and in feminist history.
 We will examine Shange’s works through the dual lenses of “embodied knowledge” and historical context.
 In conjunction with our multidisciplinary analysis of primary texts, students will be introduced to archival research in Ntozake Shange’s personal archive at Barnard College.
 Thus the seminar provides an in-depth exploration of Shange's work and milieu as well as an introduction to digital tools, public research and archival practice.
 Students should have taken a course beyond the intro level from ONE of the following areas: American Literature (through the English Department), Africana Studies, American Studies, Theatre or Women's Studies.
 You can find more information and apply for the course at https://bit.ly/AFEN3815